Dealing With Addiction

 People can get addicted to all sorts of substances.
 When we think of addiction, we usually think of alcohol or illegal drugs.
-But people become addicted to medications, cigarettes, even glue!
+But people become addicted to medicines, cigarettes, even glue.

 Addiction means a person has no control over whether he or she uses a drug or drinks.
 Someone who's addicted to cocaine has grown so used to the drug that he or she has to have it.
 Addiction can be physical, psychological, or both.

 Being physically addicted means a person's body becomes dependent on a particular substance (even smoking is physically addictive).
 It also means building tolerance to that substance, so that a person needs a larger dose than ever before to get the same effects.